There’s Power in Personas Done Well.

 B2B companies that take the time to understand the pain points of their target audience and empathize with them – drive engagement and outperform their competition.

 “Buyer personas, built well, take a concerted effort to produce.
 Businesses in the B2B space are especially known to skip the buyer persona process.
 In fact, only 44 percent of B2B marketers use personas, and 83% of these marketers say they are only slightly or somewhat effective at using them.
 What a colossal waste of time, effort, and investment.”

-I recently sat with two podcast guests on From Hello to Yes that spoke to the importance of personas done well: Joe Lazauskas and Rand Fishkin both shared that personas are much more about empathy than they are about data (not that data doesn’t matter.)
+I recently sat with Joe Lazauskas and Rand Fishkin and they both shared that personas are much more about empathy than they are about data (not that data doesn’t matter.)
 And they both emphasized to do personas well takes time but it can be a game changer across your organization.

 So are doing personas well worth your time and effort?